 A simple, direct method to control pests is to adjust the spray bottle to a stronger stream of water.
 Then, use the water to spray any insects off of your plants.
 The downside is that this probably won’t kill the insects, so they might take up residence on the plant again.

 Another method is to mix water with some type of insect repellent, like garlic, pepper, or herbs (such as rosemary, mint, and thyme).
-You can also create an insect-killing mix, such as water combined with dish soap and alcohol.
+You can also create an insect-killing mix, such as water combined with dish soap or alcohol (neem oil is another possibility).

 Just be careful about labeling your plant mister if you have multiple spray bottles.
 You want to be able to keep track of which one is ordinary water, which one is insect repellent, and which one is insect killer.